89luca89/pakkero/README.md

 #### Payload

-For this purpose the payload is simply encrypted using AES256-GCM, and then compressed using Zlib
+For this purpose the payload is simply compressed using zlib then encrypted using AES256-GCM

 During encryption, some basic operations are also performed on the payload: